java-wanted/jupik/03-oop/OOP.md

 - For Domestic Cat and Lion the operation MUST BE specialised to point that they are eating a cap of wiskeys and a peace of a GNU relatively.

-Solve the following geometrics issue:
+Solve the following logistics issue:

 - There is a class Box with properties height, length and width